-Importantly, these were relatively poor neighborhoods where criminals tended to live.
-Figure 10 shows the percentiles of the Sectoral Firm Market access for both crime and formal work in 2015 across neighborhoods.
-The map shows a stark contrast between crime and formal work FMA in this part of the city.
-Specifically, crime FMA is large relative to formal FMA there: individuals living in these neighborhoods tended to choose the criminal sector instead of the formal sector in 2015.
+Importantly, the newly connected neighborhoods under both counterfactuals were relatively poor neighborhoods where criminals tended to live.
+Figure 7 shows the percentiles of the Sectoral Firm Market access for both crime and legitimate-sector work in 2015 across neighborhoods.
+The map shows a stark contrast between crime and legitimate work FMA in both the north-western and eastern parts of the city.
+Specifically, crime FMA is large relative to legitimate-sector FMA there: individuals living in these neighborhoods tended to choose the criminal sector instead of the legitimate sector in 2015.

 Ex-ante, the effect of connecting these neighborhoods to the CBD on individuals' sector choice is ambiguous.
-On the one hand, reducing commute costs to the CBD increases formal CMA for connected neighborhoods since they will now be able to commute to neighborhoods with large returns for formal work. on the other hand, reducing commute costs also increases criminal CMA since, in principle, criminals are connected to more profitable crime destinations near the CBD.
+On the one hand, reducing commute costs to the CBD increases legitimate-sector CMA for connected neighborhoods since they will now be able to commute to neighborhoods with large returns for legitimate-sector work.
+On the other hand, reducing commute costs also increases criminal CMA since, in principle, criminals are connected to more profitable crime destinations near the CBD.
 The overall effects will depend on the change in relative sectoral CMA, which, in turn, will depend on the estimated parameters.

 In order to understand the counterfactual effects of the tram line on sector choice and welfare, we proceed as follows: we first invert the model to obtain unobserved amenities and productivities consistent with the data in 2015.
-Then, given the estimated parameters, we feed the model with the observed change in commuting costs in 2016 and solve the model for the endogenous variables.
-We then analyze the economy's response to the commute cost shock.
+Then, given the estimated parameters, we feed the model with the observed change in commuting costs as a result of the new lines and solve the model for the endogenous variables.19 We then analyze the economy's response to the commute cost shock.